copelansam/swe-3313-fall-2025-team-08/README.md

 # swe-3313-fall-2025-team-08
-Repository for Fall 2025 SWE 3313 Section 04 Group Project for Team 8
+Repository for Fall 2025 SWE 3313 Section 04 Group Project for The Peanut Gallery

-Welcome to the project repository for <GROUP 8>.
+Welcome to the project repository for The Peanut Gallery.
 Here you will find all of the artifacts, presentations, documentation, and source code for our SWE 3313 class project.

-We will create a small e-commerce website that sells (Product) using (Tools) to sell one of a kind (Product)
+We will create a small e-commerce website that sells artwork using Java, Spring, and SQLite to sell one of a kind artwork

 ### Meet our team: